wp-plugins/add-post-type-instructions/readme.txt

 2. Non-intrusive instructive text can be easily added to multiple locations for any post type.

 == Changelog ==

+= 2.1 =
+* support for content above title field
+* support for categories, tags, discussion, slug and publish metaboxes
+* more intuitive colors on add/edit screen (from yellow to blue)
+* more appropriate spacing/font sizes on add/edit screen
+* every settings field now resizes
+* renamed "above title field" option to "above WYSIWYG editor"

 = 2.0 =
 * major changes to settings logic